A convolution inequality, yielding a sharper Berry-Esseen theorem for summands Zolotarev-close to normal: Introduction, from Berry-Esseen to its sharpening Theorem

 This is proved in section~\ref{sec:Proof_of_Theorem_about_lower_bounds}.
 As a side remark, which one might take into account when trying to improve Theorem~\ref{Thm:BoChiGoe}, let us mention the following sharpening of the implication ``$\Rightarrow$'' in~\eqref{Eq:Elementary_Cramer_Levy}: If $\left\|\widetilde{P}-\mathrm{N}\right\|_{\mathrm{K}}>0$, then not only $\text{R.H.S.}\eqref{Eq:BCG_lower_bound}>0$, but even $\sup\limits_{x\in\mathopen]-\infty,x_0\mathclose]} \left| F_{\widetilde{P^{\ast n}}}(x)-\Phi(x) \right| >0$ for every $x_0\in\R$ and every $n\ge2$.
 This is a result of~\citet[\foreignlanguage{russian}{Teorema}~1]{Titov1981}, also presented by \citet[p.~85, Corollary~4.7.6]{RossbergJesiakSiegel1985}.

-Looking at Theorem~\ref{Thm:BE_K_Z}, one should of course ask for extensions to situations as those mentioned in the paragraph before~\eqref{Eq:Paulauskas1969-distance} above.
-Let us pose here just one specific question, and a further one as Question~\ref{Question:BE_K_Z_for_simple_random_sampling} in the next section below.
+Looking at Theorem~\ref{Thm:BE_K_Z}, one should of course ask for extensions to questions as those indicated in the final paragraph of subsection~\ref{subsec:Zolotarev-Problem} above.
+Let us pose here just one specific such question, and a further one as Question~\ref{Question:BE_K_Z_for_simple_random_sampling} in the next section below.

 \begin{Question} Do we have \la \qquad\sup_{x\in\R}\big(1+|x|^3\big)\left| F_{\widetilde{P^{\ast n}}}(x)-\Phi(x) \right| &\le& \frac{c}{\sqrt{n}}\big(\zeta_1\!\vee\!\zeta_3\big)(\widetilde{P}-\mathrm{N}) \quad\text{ for $P\in\cP_3$ and $n\ge n_0$} \al for any constants $c\in\mathopen]0,\infty\mathclose[$ and $n_0\in\N$? \end{Question}